 Our pay-what-you-wish Brooklyn Bridge, Brooklyn Heights, and DUMBO tour visits the Fulton Ferry Landing where it all began

 Since we are on the topic of the origins of New York names and if you are wondering what DUMBO stands for, read our post on the origins of the neighborhood name DUMBO!

 Canal Street is named so for the unsurprising reason that a canal once existed here!

-The canal was dug in 1808 to drain waste from Collect Pond which existed in Lower Manhattan until 1811.
+The canal was dug in 1808 to drain waste from Collect Pond in Lower Manhattan until 1811.

 In the early 1800s, immigrants settled in Lower Manhattan and the pond became a receptacle of waste.

 The city decided to drain the pond and did so by building a canal that led to the Hudson River.

 Even after the pond was drained, the canal continued to smell foul odors.

 In 1819, the city filled in the canal, paved it over and we ended up with … Canal Street!

 Today, Canal Street is the dividing line between Chinatown and Little Italy, which means you can get great food anywhere nearby!